albertus82/vbesvga-oemsetup/README.md

 #### Setup asking for Windows disks

-If you selected VGA during Windows setup, all the required dependencies are already present in `%WINDIR%\SYSTEM` except `VGADIB.3GR` which is located on disk 2 (both 3.5" and 5.25" versions).
+If you selected VGA during Windows setup, all the required dependencies are already present in `%WINDIR%\SYSTEM`.
 If Windows continues to ask for a disk, try specifying the driver path again or the `%WINDIR%\SYSTEM` path.

 #### Out-of-memory error in DOS mode setup